lazissey/Project-Management/Quiz 1/README.md

 ## Quiz 1: Introduction to Github and Version Control
-__To be completed in one week (for Summer 2023, TBA).__
+__To be completed in one week (for Summer 2023, June 28).__

-__1)__ before the assignment is issued on February 2, I will invite you to be a collaborator in the Orthogonal Research and Education Lab organization.
+__1)__ before the assignment is issued on June 21, I will invite you to be a collaborator in the Orthogonal Research and Education Lab organization.
 Please [e-mail the instructor](mailto:balicea@illinois.edu) with your Github handle (URL of your account after the ".com/") in the body.
 Please check your e-mail (Main and Spam folders) for the invite and accept.
 If you cannot find the invite, contact me and I will resend.

 __2)__ Contribute to __NAMEFILE.md__ using the GUI interface: write your name to [NAMEFILE.md](https://github.com/OREL-group/Project-Management/blob/main/Quiz%201/NAMEFILE.md) beneath the dotted line.